mayurjobanputra/Zero-Plugin-Megamenu-for-Elementor/README.md

 **About this repo:**

-Build a megamenu with Elementor natively using some Javascript and CSS.
+Build a megamenu with Elementor natively using some Javascript/Jquery and CSS.

 **How it works:**